pulsarforge/pulsarforge-site/src/blog/civilizations-voxelverse.md

 # Civilizations Voxelverse

-It is a celebrations of art, exploring sci-fi shapes that together form exoplanets, that's the first phase.
+It is a celebrations of art, exploring sci-fi shapes that together form exoplanets

-Travel into the voxelverse exoplanets:
+## Travel into the Voxelverse exoplanets
 [Explore the Voxelverse](https://pulsarforge.io/civilizations-voxelverse-nfts)

-Main topics:

-Shapes combined with storytelling.

-There aren't dates set on stone but there is will to create and delight with art, that requires skills, time, energy, and tell an story of evolution.

-Topics & Explorations:
+## Topics and Explorations

-Voxelverse Exoplanets, Homes, Party Animals
+Exoplanets, Homes, Party Animals

-Enjoy this travel of discovering the connections and misteries of the local celebrations and parties at the Voxelverse.
+Enjoy this travel, discovering the connections and mysteries at the local celebrations and parties throughout the Voxelverse.

+**World buidler creators your time is now**

-"Their fate are in your hands".
+### "Their fates are in your hands"

+Write their history here ---- >>>>